mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ![](final_report_assets/ezgif.com-gif-maker.gif)

+### Other features and some critical bugs:

+#### Ground color and ground albedo:

+Now the user can select any color as the ground albedo and the ground color is set based on ground albedo specified by the user.

+#### Fireflies:

+Backing the sun disc into the sky causes several fireflies to appear:

+The artifacts are due to the fact that after backing the sun into the sky.
+It becomes one of the most diffulcut to sample types of environment maps, those with the majority of their illumination concentrated in a set of small bright area.
+Usually, to solve this problem it's used some kind of probability distribution function(pdf) based on the [environment map’s luminance distribution](http://web.cs.wpi.edu/~emmanuel/courses/cs563/S07/projects/envsample.pdf).
+This would be the optimal solution for this problem, but it's necessary to precompute the sky into a texture for it to be possible.
+As a temporary solution for this I implemented

+#### Sun's radiance weaker than expected:

+When comparing the results of appleseed with other renderers I realized that the Appleseed's sun radiance was 3 to 4 times weaker than the results from other renderers, even though, the sky radiance was the same.

+The problem was actually related to how Appleseed calculates the sky radiance.

 ## Future work:

 There are several ways to improve the current physical sky model in Appleseed.
 I have selected some features and improvements that I am planning to implement in Appleseed in the next few months:

 ### 1. Precomputed sky and sun:

 In the current implementation we compute the sun/sky radiance every time we sample it.
 The problem of this is that we compute the radiance coming from a specific direction of the sky several times over.
 One way to speed up the current implementation of the sun and sky model is to precompute the sky into a texture.
+This also provide a better solution for the fireflies problem.

 ### 2. Adapting the model to ExoPlanets Scenes: